friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
 Geoip blocker for Linux focusing on reliability, compatibility, efficiency and ease of use.
 Suite of Bash scripts which utilizes the 'iptables' firewall management utility (nftables support will get implemented eventually).

-Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware (even works on embedded to some degree).
+Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware.
+Works on embedded, as long as it has the pre-requisites.
+For OpenWRT and similar distributions, read the [OPENWRT.md](/OPENWRT.md) file.

 Currently only supports ipv4 but ipv6 support is likely coming (you can speed it up by opening an issue requesting it).